-Tokenization is an interesting part of text analytics.
+Tokenization is an interesting part of text analytics and NLP.
 A “token” in natural language terms is “.”
 Like the roots and branches of a tree, the whole of human language is a mess of natural outgrowths—split, decaying, vibrant, and blooming.
-Tokenization is part of the methodology we use when teaching machines about words, the foundational part of our most important invention.
+Tokenization is part of the methodology we use when teaching machines about words, the foundational aspect of our most important invention.

 Other languages, such as Mandarin, don’t use spaces to mark the separation between words.
 They require a different approach to identifying what constitutes a word.
-Still other languages, like German, deal with verbs in a wholly unique way.
-For example, if a word has a separable prefix (like “throw away”), then German grammar dictates it will be moved to the end of the sentence.
+Still, other languages, like German, deal with verbs in a wholly unique way.
+For example, if a word has a separable prefix (like “throw away”), German grammar dictates it moves to the end of the sentence.
 Thus, “I will throw away the trash.”, becomes literally “I will the trash away-throw.”

 While the position of verbs is less complicated in English, machines still need to contend with a wide array of inflection endings on words like “caresses,” “saw,” “government’s,” and “deriving.”
-Each of these examples contain a root word, known as a lemma.
-To understand what a lemma is, all you need to do is imagine how the word will be listed in the dictionary.
+Each of these examples contains a root word, known as a lemma.
+To understand what a lemma is, all you need to do is imagine how the word is listed in the dictionary.
 “Caresses” will be listed as “caress,” “saw” as “see,” and so on.
-For a machine to increase recall the words in a dataset need to be lemmatized.
-This process is an important part of tokenization.
+For a machine to increase recall, the words in a dataset need to be lemmatized.
+This process is an essential part of tokenization.

-Of course, like all of text analytics, lemmatization is still a game of numbers, it simply doesn’t work every time.
+Of course, like all text analytics, lemmatization is still a game of numbers; it simply doesn’t work every time.
 Even the most sophisticated lemmatization can sometimes reduce precision.
 Stanford points out how operating and system might be lemmatized to operate and system.
-In reality, sentences containing the words operate and system might bare no relation to sentences containing the words operating system.
+In reality, sentences containing the words operate and system might bear no relation to sentences containing the phrase operating system.

 A Game of Numbers